ostdotcom/ost-price-oracle/docs/md/PriceOracle.md

-- Solidity doesn't support storing decimal values, Prices will be stored as fixed point integer similar as wei unit. e.g. if OST = 2.5 USD, it will be stored as 2.5 * 10^18 = 25 * 10^17 tokenDecimals function is provided to assist the app in setting the price and to assist consuming contracts/applications to understand the price.
+- Solidity doesn't support storing decimal values, Prices will be stored as fixed point integer similar as wei unit. e.g. if OST = 2.5 USD, it will be stored as 2.5 * 10^18 = 25 * 10^17 decimal function is provided to assist the app in setting the price and to assist consuming contracts/applications to understand the price.

 ### Price Expiration

+- PRICE_VALIDITY_DURATION constant is set in block numbers which is equivalent number of blocks estimated in hours.

 - There is a price expiration duration function priceValidityDuration which is set to the equivalent number of blocks estimated to equal 25 hours.